 How to Choose a Primary Care Provider

-Here’s what you need to know about why PCPs are important and how you can choose the right PCP for you.
+Here’s what you need to know about choosing a PCP who's right for you.

 What is a PCP?

 A PCP serves as your main healthcare provider, playing an important role in treating everyday health problems and chronic conditions as well as connecting you with the preventative care you need and helping you navigate the healthcare system.
-PCPs are usually doctors, but physician assistants or nurse practitioners may also serve as PCPs.
+PCPs may be doctors, physician assistants, or nurse practitioners, all specially trained in primary care.
 There are several different types of PCPs who treat different people, including:

 - Family practitioners.
 Family practitioners treat children and adults and may offer services such as routine gynecological exams or perform minor in-office surgery.